12 Cutest Dog Breeds

 French bulldogs can’t swim because of their round heads and squat frames.

-Siberian Huskies are silly, fun-loving dogs with a stubborn streak, making them challenging to train.
-Therefore, they need a firm, but gentle hand when it comes to training.
-In addition, because they were bred as sledding dogs, huskies love to run and require a lot of space to burn off all their energy.
+Siberian huskies are silly, fun-loving dogs with a stubborn streak, making them challenging to train.
+Therefore, they need a firm but gentle hand when it comes to training.
+Because they were bred as sledding dogs, huskies love to run and require a lot of space to run and burn off energy.

 These wacky pooches are incredibly friendly but don’t make good watchdogs, as they will likely welcome strangers into the home.
 However, this trait makes them great with children.